actions-marketplace-validations/crnvl96_openai-golang-github-integration/README.md

 # openai-golang-github-integration
-Github action that uses ChatGPT and GoLang to explain and suggest improvements on user commits.
+Github action that uses ChatGPT and GoLang to explain and suggest improvements on commits.